 Starting seeds indoors may save money, but it can be a major undertaking.
 You have to have grow lights and space to set them up; you have to stay on top of watering and repotting as everything grows; and then, when it’s finally time to take your plants outdoors, you have to harden them off and hope that they survive transplant.

-Being a fan of all things simple, I’ll be skipping all of that and wintersowing for the third year in a row.
+Being a fan of all things simple, I’ll be skipping all of that and wintersowing for the fifth year in a row.

 What is Wintersowing?

 Wintersowing is outdoor seed starting.
 Basically, you make mini greenhouses out of milk jugs and other empty food containers; fill them with a few inches of seed starting mix; plant your seeds; water them; put the lid back on; and stick them outside for the winter.
 They’ll germinate at the right time, and your plants will be better adapted to your climate than any plants that you started indoors or bought at the store.
 Don’t you love when the easy way is actually the better way?